Slobodan Janjuš: Personal life

 After moving to the United States, Janjuš met a woman of Serbian origin, Susanne Ferry, and after more than two decades of living together they were married in Las Vegas in 2016 and spent their honeymoon in Sarajevo.
-His daughter attended UNLV and currently resides in Las Vegas.
+His daughter Martina attended UNLV and currently resides in Las Vegas.

 On 6 December 2009, Janjuš was arrested for domestic battery by the St. Petersburg Police.